muyaszed/metronome/README.md

 3. Top 10 song list.

 ## Get Statrted
-1. Clone this repo and install all the required
+1. Clone this repo and install all the required dependencies
 ### `yarn install`

 2. Start the server